oliverschwendener/ueli/README.md

 |`w`|[Wikipedia](https://wikipedia.org)|
 |`yt`|[YouTube](https://youtube.com)|

-You can [customize](#settings) web search engines like this:
+You can [customize](#settings) your own web search engines

 #### Fallback web search engines

-You can customize multiple fallback web search engines which are used if ueli does not find any other search results.
+You can [customize](#settings) multiple fallback web search engines which are used if ueli does not find any other search results.

 ![Feature fallback web search](img/doc/features/ueli-feature-fallback-websearch.png)